Rock music in Norway: Since 1990

 More recently, the Norwegian rock-scene has been dominated internationally by bands such as Turbonegro, Gluecifer and Madrugada, but several bands (like BigBang, Euroboys and Span) concentrate on the domestic market.
 The Stavanger hard rock band Kvelertak has been touring around the world with Purified in Blood among others since the release of their self-titled debut album in 2010.

-In the mid 1980’s & early 1990s, Norway saw the growing of the underground black metal scene, which eventually became the Early Norwegian black metal scene with bands including Mayhem, Immortal, Enslaved, Darkthrone, Burzum, Gorgoroth, Satyricon, Solefald, and Dimmu Borgir.
+In the mid-1980s & early 1990s, Norway saw the growing of the underground black metal scene, which eventually became the Early Norwegian black metal scene with bands including Mayhem, Immortal, Enslaved, Darkthrone, Burzum, Gorgoroth, Satyricon, Solefald, and Dimmu Borgir.
 Industrial rock band Zeromancer was formed in 1999.
 A few members were formerly in the band Seigmen.

 Since 2001, Kaizers Orchestra has been among the most important rock bands in Norway.
 The band employs a variety of unusual instruments including a pump organ and an accordion.
 They are known for their use of oil barrels, car wheels, and garbage cans as percussion instruments.